AtomMaterialUI/material-theme-docs/docs/configuration/icons-settings.md

 {% include figure.html content="/screens/hideFileIcons.png" caption="Hide File Icons" %}

 **Note**: This feature takes precedence over default file icons providers and the plugin's own ones.
-However some plugins, may have an even greater precedence, meaning that you will still see icons from such plugins.
+However, some plugins might have an even greater precedence, meaning that you will still see icons from such plugins.
 {:class='card-panel'}

 ----